besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-terraform.md

 #### VM customizations

 I am using the `remote-exec` provisioner and did not want ot have a big list of commands in this `.tf` file.
 You can configure the newly built VMs by calling ansible locally (will show you this in the next article) or I really wanted to run some bash scripts within the VMs.
 One of these important scripts is the disk resize to the new partition from the 5 GB one we crete the template with Packer.
-The other commands consists in firewalld configuration for these specific VMs (Opening ports for k8s)
+The other commands consists in firewalld configuration for these specific VMs (Opening ports for k8s).

-in my `terrafrom.tfvars` file I have declared two variables with some bash shell scripts:
+In my `terrafrom.tfvars` file I have declared two variables with some bash shell scripts:

 ```terraform
 firewalld_k8s_config = [